Jiaoying Summers: Comedy

-During an audition for the police drama show Rebel, executive producer John Singleton heard Summers making jokes and suggested that she "try her hand at comedy".
+During an audition for the police drama show Rebel, executive producer John Singleton heard Summers making jokes and suggested that she try performing stand-up comedy.
 Following his advice, she performed at her first open mic night in 2019.
 She began posting on TikTok in 2020, and has since gained more than 1.2 million followers and has accumulated over 1 billion views.

 Summers incorporates personal material into her comedy routines, including her "decision to talk about [China's] one-child policy as a survivor".
 Her video went viral, leading to being banned on TikTok, which is owned by Chinese company ByteDance.
 TikTok cited violation of community guidelines, and restored her account three months later.
 Summers has spoken about continued deflated viewership, leading her to suspect she had also been shadow banned.

-Summers performs regularly at The Laugh Factory, The Comedy Store, and Carolines NYC and was a headliner at the New York Comedy Festival in 2022.
+Summers performs regularly at The Laugh Factory, The Comedy Store, and Carolines NYC, was a headliner at the New York Comedy Festival in 2022 and headlined the Apollo theater in November 9, 2023.
 She also starred in the Netflix Is A Joke festival's Women in Comedy show.
 In 2022, Summers released a comedy special as part of the Comedy InvAsian series, on NBC Peacock.

 Summers is the owner of two comedy clubs, both located in Los Angeles: The Hollywood Comedy and The Pasadena Comedy.